See a list of Doug Landis's publications on Google Scholar.

 Current assignment: Teaching 15% | Research 75% | Extension 10%

 My teaching program is focused on: 1) mentoring graduate students and post-docs, 2) teaching graduate and undergraduate students in classroom settings, and 3) mentoring of undergraduate research assistants in my lab.
-At any one time I typically have 5 to 11 graduate student mentees, split roughly equally between MS and PhD students, and 1-2 post-docs.
-My formal classroom teaching consists of teaching ENT 848 Biological Control in the spring of odd-numbered years, and providing regular guest lectures in CSS 442 Agricultural Ecology, and FW 443 Restoration Ecology.
+At any one time I typically have 5 to 10 graduate student mentees, split roughly equally between MS and PhD students, and 1-3 post-docs.
+My formal classroom teaching consists of teaching ENT 802 Nature and Practice of Science in the spring of every year, and providing guest lectures in other courses as requested.
 I typically have 3 to 6 undergraduate research assistants in my lab, of which one or two per year are conducting independent research projects.

 My lab focuses on the ecology, conservation and management of insects in landscapes containing both natural and managed ecosystems.
 Research themes include: understanding the influence of landscape structure on insect ecology, design of sustainable landscapes to promote ecosystem services, invasive species ecology and management, and conservation/restoration of rare species and communities.
-I currently receive funding from: the US Department of Energy through the Great Lakes Bioenergy Research Center, the US National Science Foundation as a co-PI on the KBS Long-term Ecological Research project, as a co-PI on grants from the USDA NIFA AFRI program, and as co-PI on a grant from the USDA SARE program.
+I receive funding from: the US Department of Energy through the Great Lakes Bioenergy Research Center, the US National Science Foundation as co-PI of the KBS Long-term Ecological Research project, and from the USDA NIFA AFRI program.
 In addition, I receive funding from Project GREEEN, and the MSU MacCready Reserve endowment.

 My extension program focuses on invasive species ecology and management, and on the use of ecological restoration to enhance biodiversity and ecosystem services.
-Current areas of outreach include: the biodiversity implications of bioenergy landscapes, prairie fen and oak savanna restoration, the use of native plants to enhance ecosystem services, and biological control of invasive spotted knapweed.
+Current areas of outreach include: the biodiversity implications of bioenergy landscapes, prairie fen and oak savanna restoration, the use of native plants to enhance ecosystem services, and conservation of the monarch butterfly.

 - Insect ecology